canonical/sphinx-docs-starter-pack/docs/how-to/enable-google-analytics.rst

     make install
     make run

-You may need to clear your browser cache or open the page in incognito mode for the changes to take effect.
+You may need to clear your browser cache for changes to take effect.